MCP Server Errors

 }

-• MCP Server, the three tools and their schemas
+• MCP Server, the four tools and their schemas

 • MCP Recipes, workflow prompts shipped with the server